chifman/Constru/README.md

     A data frame with survival data with the samples as rows and survival time and event as columns.

 2. Gene expression data.
-    A data frame with normalized gene counts (CPM/RPKM), where the columns are sample names and rows are genes.
+    A data frame with normalized gene expression measurements or counts (eg, CPM/RPKM), where the columns are sample names and rows are genes.

 3. Prognostic variable
-    A vector with the prognostic variable data.
+    A vector with the prognostic variable values.
 It should be of the same length and order as the row of the survival data.

 4. Formula used for cox regression.
 Example:
     Surv( OS_TIME , OS_Event ) ~ prognostic_variable